Lorinda de Roulet

-Lorinda "Linda" de Roulet (née Payson; born May 8, 1930) is an American philanthropist.
-She is the former president of the New York Mets of Major League Baseball.
-She served in the role from 1975 through 1980.
-She succeeded her mother, Joan Whitney Payson, in the role upon her death, and served as president until her family sold the team to Doubleday & Company.
+Lorinda "Linda" de Roulet (née Payson; May 8, 1930 – October 26, 2025) was an American philanthropist.
+She was a former president of the New York Mets of Major League Baseball, succeeding her mother, Joan Whitney Payson, in the role upon her mother's death in 1975, and serving until 1980, when her family sold the team to Doubleday & Company.

 Early life

-Lorinda de Roulet is the daughter of Joan Payson, the first owner of the New York Mets of Major League Baseball (MLB), and Charles Shipman Payson.
-Though christened "Lorinda", she prefers to be referred to as "Linda".
+Lorinda de Roulet was born in Manhattan on May 8, 1930, to Joan Payson, the first owner of the New York Mets of Major League Baseball (MLB), and Charles Shipman Payson.
+Though christened "Lorinda", she preferred to be referred to as "Linda".

 She graduated from Green Vale School in Glen Head, New York, and Ethel Walker School in Simsbury, Connecticut.
 She attended Wellesley College for three years.

 Career

 Joan Payson died in 1975.
 Charles Payson inherited his widow's stake in the team, but took little interest in baseball.
 As a result, de Roulet became the main representative for the Payson interests.
 She was elected team president of the Mets and named to its board of directors.
 She became the first woman to direct the day-to-day operations of a Major League baseball franchise.
 She succeeded M. Donald Grant as chair of the board when he was forced out in 1978.

 Charles Payson sold the franchise to Doubleday & Company in 1980.
 At the time of the sale, de Roulet was succeeded as president by Fred Wilpon.
-De Roulet remains a fan of the team, attending games after the sale.
+De Roulet remained a fan of the team, attending games after the sale.